-Tuna Fish Recipe
+Tuna Fish Recipe - an Easy Healthy Recipe

 The food counts listed are for one serving only.
 If not using immediately, refrigerate the other two servings.

-Still, because it's not significantly low in carbs for weight loss, you may want to save it until your cheat day.
+Because it's not significantly low in carbs for weight loss, you may want to save it until your cheat day.

 Blend the onion, beans, and salt [if any] in a mixing bowl.
 Add the tuna and break up any chunks.
 Add the remaining ingredients and blend thoroughly with a spoon.
 Divide into thirds.
-Garnish with a little fresh cilantro/coriander sprigs.
+Garnish with a fresh cilantro/coriander sprigs.

 The food counts are listed as follows.